 In Georgia, surface water monitoring to address non-point source run-off is required as part of environmental monitoring requirements at permitted landfills that are accepting waste, in closure, or undergoing post-closure care.
 Revisions to the Rules in recent years has clarified the regulatory compliance standards of underdrain systems.
 Consequently, EPD is unifying surface water and underdrain monitoring requirements under one guidance document.
+For the purpose of this guidance EPD considers surface water as defined by Rule 391-3-7-.01(aa): "State Waters" means any and all rivers, streams, creeks, branches, lakes, reservoirs, ponds, drainage systems, springs, wells, and other bodies of surface or subsurface water, natural and artificial, lying within or forming a part of the boundaries of the State which are not entirely confined and retained completely upon the property of a single individual, partnership, or corporation, except as may be defined in O.C.G.A.
+12-7-17(8) (O.C.G.A.
+12-7-3(16).

 Underdrain Systems: Rule 391-3-4-.07(1)(d)1.b. and EPD's Circular 14 specify the minimum vertical distance between the landfill's liner system and the seasonal high groundwater elevation of at least 5 feet.
 In order to maintain the required separation, the design of some landfills includes an underdrain system.
 In general terms, an underdrain system is a subsurface drainage system that consists of a network of perforated pipes in gravel installed to intercept the local groundwater table.
 Once the groundwater is intercepted by the underdrain system, it is conveyed to a collection pond or discharged at the ground surface via one or more outlets or outfalls.
-In addition, intermittent or permanent streams that originate on the property of a permitted waste facility may also be piped through an underdrain at the facility.
+In addition, intermittent or perennial streams that originate on the property of a permitted waste facility have historically been piped below the waste disposal areas at the facility.
+EPD considers these piped streams as also being an underdrain.